Office of Diversity and Inclusion

 Building a community of inclusive excellence

 We recognize the vital importance of drawing on a multiplicity of backgrounds, experiences, perspectives, and skills to solve the urgent challenges facing our society.
-We strive to integrate equity, diversity, inclusion, and belonging into every facet of School life.
+We integrate our commitment to an inclusive and pluralistic community into every facet of School life.

 The Office of Diversity and Inclusion collaborates across the School to:

-- Recruit and retain a diverse community of students, staff, and academic appointees.
+- Recruit and retain a diverse community of students, staff, and academic appointees — diverse across every dimension, including diversity of ideas, perspectives, and lived experiences.

-- Nurture a culture of equity and belonging, where every individual is respected and valued.
+- Nurture a culture of inclusion and belonging, where every individual is respected and valued.

 - Build capacity for dialogue across differences.